What does it mean to become an Advocate?

 You have two options:

-Introduce yourself directly to TCA’s founder, KC Goundiam, either in person or using the form provided below.
+Introduce yourself directly to the founding team via social media or the form provided below.

 Contact an existing Advocate from within your network and ask them to introduce you to the group.

-In both cases, KC will explain the purpose, goals and various elements of Tech Canada Advocates to you and ask you some general questions about your intended participation in the group.
-If you mutually agree that you are a good fit with the aims of Tech Canada Advocates, you will officially become an Advocate.
+In either case, the founding team will explain the purpose, goals and various elements of Tech Canada Advocates to you and ask you some general questions about your intended participation in the group.

 TCA membership is open to anyone, and the group has no joining or membership fees, but Advocates invite Advocates.
 This approach helps maintain the integrity and mission of the group, which is beyond a simple business network.